-Dickerson has also written for several fly-fishing and outdoors magazines (Northwest Fly Fishing, Eastern Fly Fishing, The Drake, Fly Fish America, and Backcountry Journal) as well as essays on nature and ecology (and sometimes fishing) for a number of other magazines and journals (Written River, Creation Care, Books and Culture, The Other Journal, Middlebury Magazine).
+Dickerson has also written for several fly-fishing and outdoors magazines including American Fly Fishing (formerly Northwest Fly Fishing and Eastern Fly Fishing), The Drake, Backcountry Journal and Gil’s Fly Fishing International.
+He has also published essays and works of creative non-fiction on nature and ecology (and sometimes fishing) for a number of other magazines and journals (Written River, Creation Care, Books and Culture, The Other Journal, Middlebury Magazine).
 He has been the fishing and outdoors writer for the Addison Independent since 1996, and in 2018 won the New England Newspaper and Press Award for “Best Sports Column of 2017” (in the weekly newspaper division.)

-As of 2019, Matthew Dickerson has caught trout in a fly in 30 U.S. states, 3 Canadian provinces, and 2 European countries.
-He also spent 2 hours one day fishing in Idaho without catching a trout–and has not been able to return to Idaho since then.
+As of 2021, Matthew Dickerson has caught trout on a fly in 31 U.S. states, 3 Canadian provinces, and 2 European countries.
+He also spent a day fishing in Iowa without catching a fish–and to his dismay has not been able to return since.